petewilkins/CV/README.md

 More on my [LinkedIn](https://www.linkedin.com/in/peter-wilkins-8125445a/).

 ## <a name="experience">Interests</a>
-- **YouTube** : I run a pretty successful [YouTube Channel](http://youtube.com/c/GamingCareers) teaching all about how to livestream, record video and audio, and edit footage professionally.
+- **Video** : If you've read to this point, I would have thought you might have guessed that video is an interest of mine, hence the [YouTube Channel](http://youtube.com/c/GamingCareers) and [University Thesis](https://www.dropbox.com/s/rt4ugp5a6yduden/Thesis.pdf?dl=0).
 - **Music** : Writing, playing or watching live, I love it all.
 I've achieved a musical Grade 8 on Guitar and Grade 6 on Drums.
 - **Football** : Unfortunately a Manchester United fan.
 Fortunately one that is actually from Manchester.
 - **Skiing** : Obsessed, hence the season instructing!